 - Lightly brush the breasts, mind the nipples.

 - Brush upwards on the back and down from the neck.

-Remember, your skin is your largest organ therefore you must take care of it.
-There's a ton of icky buildup that collects on your skin.
-Gross huh?
-So, not only will you be eliminating the accumulated toxins, but you'll be getting your skin into tip top shape.
-Skin brushing increases lymphatic drainage, reduces cellulite and gets you glowing.
+Remember, your skin is your largest organ, therefore, you must take care of it.
+There’s a ton of buildup that collects on your skin.
+So, not only will you be eliminating the accumulated toxins, but you’ll be getting your skin into tip-top shape.
+Skin brushing aids lymphatic drainage, feels amazing and gets you glowing.

-Over time, we all develop our own way of doing things, and as I've been skin brushing regularly for nearly eight years,this is my sacred morning ritual.
+Over time, we all develop our own way of doing things, and as I’ve been skin brushing regularly for over a decade, this is my sacred morning ritual.